CreateNewApps/Celestia-Tour-Scripts/README.md

 or
 http://www.celestiamotherlode.net

-In Future, i will provide Scripts to easily alter your Celestia-Configuration without harming.
+In Future, i will provide Scripts to easily alter your Celestia-Configuration without harming it.
+But be prepared, there will be dependencies with a huge amount.

 So, if you use this Scripts, I hope you will have a good time and like these educational Scripts.
 However, feel free to leave a comment.